GUEST POST BY ARTEMIY KOZYR

 So, the query simply reads 5 months data in vain with no particular reason.
 The thing is that before final query applies any WHERE clause, the whole data is read.

 It means every data block under this VIEW is read first, and then non-relevant data is eliminated.
 But why read unnecessary data?
-Let us figure out how to force Teradata extract only relevant partitions.
+Let us figure out how to force Teradata to extract only relevant partitions.

 Here is the answer: